 The Samantha T. Wagner Assistance Fund provides scholarship assistance to students whose needs are unable to be met by other scholarship funds or financial aid, as determined by the College.
 Funds are provided annually by a donor to honor the memory of their daughter.
 In life, Samantha delighted in savoring new cuisine and the culinary arts.
 Her family is sincerely grateful to the nursing community for providing care and comfort in times of need.

 SkillsUSA© is a partnership of students, teachers and industry collaborating to ensure America has a skilled workforce and is designed for student preparing for careers in trade, technical and skilled service occupations.
 LATTC students compete in regional, state and national level competitions.
 Student participation in this competitive program ensures they are receiving academic, leadership, citizenship and character-building instruction, while creating a space for our students to bond and work together as a team.
-Students who participate in this program have hands on experience with the value of achievement and become more detailed oriented and competitive.
+Students who volunteer to participate in this program have hands on experience with the value of achievement and become more detailed oriented and competitive.
 They are in more likely to finish their education and are also exposed to industry and union leaders for hiring opportunities.
-Whenever possible, the LATTC Foundation provides budgetary support for students to participate in SkillsUSA©

-Tools for the Trades
+Foundation support for LATTC Tools for the Trades Program

 General Funds